Highlight Blog

 Best for: Innovation screening and portfolio modeling

 Upsiide is designed for early-funnel innovation decisions.
 Its mobile-first, swipe-based interface encourages rapid evaluation and trade-off simulation.
+Built by the insights team at Dig Insights, Upsiide can screen up to 50 ideas in a single study — a scale that would be prohibitively slow and expensive with traditional survey approaches.

 The platform is particularly useful when narrowing large idea pipelines or modeling cannibalization within a portfolio.